mbaytas/QualisysUDP/README.md

 [![stable](http://badges.github.io/stability-badges/dist/stable.svg)](http://github.com/badges/stability-badges)

-Console app for streaming from Qualisys Track Manager (QTM) over UDP.
+Console app for streaming 6DOF tracking data from Qualisys Track Manager (QTM) over UDP.

 [Qualisys](https://github.com/qualisys/) provides SDKs for talking to QTM from various languages and platforms ([C#](https://github.com/qualisys/RTClientSDK.Net), [Python](https://github.com/qualisys/qualisys_python_sdk), [Unity](https://github.com/qualisys/Qualisys-Unity-SDK), [Node](https://github.com/qualisys/qualisys-rt)...).
 While in most cases you can use the SDK for your platform to receive data from QTM, some devices/platforms are not compatible with the SDKs and will require that you stream from a host computer.